fsousaprog/FamousHotel/README.md

 It's simple to configure and to use, making it fast and light.
 - CSS+Bootstrap were my choice for style.
 Bootstrap is an easy-to-use library with nice components, and CSS is a must to design HTML pages in my opinion.
-- Javascript+JQuery+Ajax for the responsivity.
-There is not much of them in the project, but they are still necessary to give some behaviours to HTML components and to communicate with the backend asynchronously.
+- Javascript+JQuery for the responsivity.
+There is not much of them in the project, but they are still necessary to give some behaviours to HTML components and interact with the DOM.

 Backend:
 - Java 8 is where I'm more used to develop, so it was my first choice purely because of experience.